laktak/chkbit/README.md

   -l FILE, --log-file FILE
                         write to a logfile if specified --log-verbose         verbose logging
-  --index-name NAME     filename where chkbit stores its hashes (default: .chkbit) --ignore-name NAME    filename that chkbit reads its ignore list from (default: .chkbitignore) -w N, --workers N     number of workers to use (default: 5) --plain               show plain status instead of being fancy -q, --quiet           quiet, don't show progress/information
+  --index-name NAME     filename where chkbit stores its hashes, needs to start with '.' (default: .chkbit) --ignore-name NAME    filename that chkbit reads its ignore list from, needs to start with '.' (default: .chkbitignore) -w N, --workers N     number of workers to use (default: 5) --plain               show plain status instead of being fancy -q, --quiet           quiet, don't show progress/information